tinacms/tina.io/content/docs/self-hosted/core-concepts/overview.md

 ---
-title: Self Hosted Core Concepts
+title: Self-Hosted Core Concepts
 id: '/docs/self-hosted/core-concepts/overview'
 prev: null
 next: null
 ---

-The Datalayer contains 3 main components all of these components are meant to be interchangeable, meaning you can use any of the components with any other component.
+The self-hosted architecture consists of three components, all of which are designed to be fully configurable by the developer.

 ![Self Hosted Core Concepts](/Datalayer.svg)